US escalates dispute with Mexico over GM corn, after formal consultations fail

 The United States requested formal trade consultations in March over objections to Mexico's plans to limit imports of GM corn and other agricultural biotechnology products.
 Those consultations took place, but failed to resolve the matter, the senior USTR officials said.

-Spokespeople for Mexico's Economy Ministry and Agriculture Ministry did not immediately comment on the move.
+A spokesperson for Mexico's Economy Ministry did not immediately comment on the move.
+The Agriculture Ministry declined to comment.

 Earlier this week, Mexico's agriculture minister expressed confidence in an interview that the dispute with the U.S. would not escalate to a dispute settlement panel.

-The dispute comes amid other disagreements between the U.S. and Mexico, most notably over energy in which the U.S. has argued that Mexico's nationalist policy prejudices foreign companies.
+The conflict comes amid other disagreements between the U.S. and Mexico, most notably over energy in which the U.S. has argued that Mexico's nationalist policy prejudices foreign companies.

 Despite changes to Mexico's decree on GM corn, which it modified in February, the U.S. said the Latin American country's policies are not based on science and appear inconsistent with its commitment under the USMCA.